-Help from non-profits, including Community Action.
+Help from non-profits, including Community Action in Tulsa.

 Financial resources from CAP Tulsa